Mufacoderz/Mufacoderz/README.md

 - Next.js – for advanced React and server-side rendering
 - TypeScript – for type-safe and scalable front-end apps
 - AI – to build intelligent features and apps
-- Python - for AI
+- Python - Programming Languange for AI
 - Prisma – modern ORM for working with relational databases

 ## 🌐 Socials: